Estimated reading time: 20 minutes

 Pay Bills On Time Using A Bill Payment Schedule

-One of the biggest problems with late bill payments is that your credit rating can take a hit.
+One of the most significant problems with late bill payments is that it can negatively impact your credit rating.

 Defaulting on a bill payment means you don’t abide by the contract rules when accepting a loan, credit card, or service.

-You will most certainly see a note in your file that your bill was not paid on time, which creditors will know if they need access to your credit report.
+You will most certainly see a note in your file indicating that your bill was not paid on time, which creditors will be aware of if they need to access your credit report.

-This can cause you problems if you plan to apply for a mortgage loan or if you plan on using a credit card.
+This can cause problems if you plan to apply for a mortgage loan or use a credit card.

 Even if you have a mortgage and default on a payment, they will come after you faster than you can say sorry.